nosovk/flowershow/content/NA/Sales/2025-04-08-bet-compare.md

 Pre-payment: $750 before the start of work

-Then pay month by month or after end of Discovery phase depends what will be first.
+Then pay month by month or after end of Discovery phase depends on what will be first.

 Let us know what you think about this approach.
-We believe it will help ensure a smooth and well-planned development process
+We believe it will help ensure a smooth and well-planned development process.

 ## Docs
 [[2025-04-18-milestones-tech]]